decentraland/notifications-workers/README.md

 ### Checking email subscription
 Check if a user is subscribed to email notifications is done via the regular `/GET subscriptions` endpoint.

+If the user is currently in the process of validating their email, the field `unconfirmedEmail` will contain the email that is still pending confirmation.

 ```mermaid
 sequenceDiagram
   actor User